reitovo/vlink-client/Readme.en.md

 It is a `CMake` project.
 GUI is based on `Qt`, use `vcpkg` to manage dependencies.

 1. Install [vcpkg](https://github.com/microsoft/vcpkg)
-2. Open `CMakeLists.txt` with your favourite IDE.
+2. Open `CMakeLists.txt` with your favorite IDE.
 3. Set build root and install root as you wish.
-4. Set environment variables in IDE CMake project settings，take `CLion` as an example:
+4. Set environment variables in IDE CMake project settings, take `CLion` as an example:

   | Name                   | Where to get one     |
   |------------------------|----------------------|